LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In **step 2** of the diagram above, Gitlab launches RAJA test pipelines.
-The file ``RAJA/.gitlab-ci.yml`` contains high-level testing informations, such as stages (resource allocation, build-and-test, and resource deallocation) and locations of files that define which jobs will run in each allocation.
+The file ``RAJA/.gitlab-ci.yml`` contains high-level testing information, such as stages (resource allocation, build-and-test, and resource deallocation) and locations of files that define which jobs will run in each allocation.
 For example, these items appear in the file as::